 Shrug Patterns

-Crochet shrugs are typically easy first sweaters for beginners they’re made from a simple rectangle or square.
+Crochet shrugs are typically easy, even for beginners, because they’re made from a simple rectangle or square.
 You’ll also love shrugs for their versatility throughout different seasons.

 See all our crochet shrug patterns →